Free · Open Source · Public Data

 Verify author identity

 Confirm via ORCID.
 Name disambiguation errors in OpenAlex can inflate co-author counts for authors with common names.
+Ensure the profile has not merged multiple distinct researchers.

 2